Categories

 “They fell down before him, though some hesitated.”

 So it seems like some of those first disciples were were ambivalent about what was going on.
 I find consolation in that, and in Jesus’ response to it.
 He doesn’t criticise them or turn them away.
-Instead he sends them out with their and benevolence and uncertainty to spread the Good News of salvation.
+Instead he sends them out with their ambivalence and uncertainty to spread the Good News of salvation.

 The second helpful thing was in last night’s vigil reading from St Paul’s letter to the Ephesians: